Sponsored by Marriott International

 Fernbank Museum of Natural History, in the northeast part of town, has opened a 75-acre expansion called WildWoods that includes winding footpaths and trails, tree pods, sensory stations and trails through the trees.
 Visitors can explore Fernbank Forest, one of America’s largest old-growth, urban forests.

 About 30 minutes east of Atlanta, Stone Mountain, a stone dome more than five miles in circumference, is surrounded by a 3,200-acre park.
-While the site is controversial for its carved memorial to Confederate leaders, groups can visit to enjoy hiking along 15 miles of nature trails or team-building options such as a ropes course and scavenger hunt.
+Groups can visit to enjoy hiking along 15 miles of nature trails or team-building options such as a ropes course and scavenger hunt.
 On select nights, the mountain comes alive with a Lasershow Spectacular, and a private terrace is available for groups.
 On-site accommodations are available at Atlanta Evergreen Marriott Conference Resort, which offers 40,000 sq. ft. of event space.

 5. Sports Galore